 Once you know for sure you can’t get “normal” life insurance, what are your other options?
 With age being a key factor, you can get approved for many policies.
-Guaranteed issue life insurance, also known as high risk insurance, or graded benefit whole life insurance are different types of insurance that are for people that have “high risk” and can’t get a regular policy.
+Guaranteed issue life insurance, also known as high risk insurance, or graded benefit whole life insurance are are for people that have “high risk” and can’t get a regular policy.

 So how does Graded Benefit Whole Life Insurance Work?

 A graded benefit whole life policy is graded as the name states.
 This means that there is normally a waiting period between when your coverage will actually start.
 Some companies will have a two year waiting period and some will have a three year waiting period.

 If the person getting the plan dies before the end of the waiting period, then the beneficiary will get back all the payments that person made, plus a little interest.
 After the waiting period is over the full coverage amount begins to be in effect.

 There is also normally a limit on how much coverage you can get with a graded benefit whole life insurance policy.
 For example some will offer a maximum coverage of $150,000 for one company but another will only have $25,000 maximum.